John of Islay, Earl of Ross: Angus Óg and Bloody Bay

-In the mid 1470s Edward, preparing for a war with France, and anxious for good relations with Scotland, finally revealed the full terms of the Westminster treaty.
+In the mid-1470s Edward, preparing for a war with France, and anxious for good relations with Scotland, finally revealed the full terms of the Westminster treaty.
 John was summoned before parliament to answer for his treasons, and when he failed to appear was declared forfeit.
 With no allies, either at home or abroad, John had little choice but to make his peace with the king in the summer of 1476.
 Considering the full extent of his treason, far greater than that which had destroyed the Border Douglases, he was treated with comparative leniency.
-He lost the earldom of Ross – with the Isle of Skye – as well as Knapdale and Kintyre, but retained control of the Hebrides.
+He lost the earldom of Ross – with the Isle of Skye – as well as Knapdale and Kintyrebut retained control of the Hebrides.
 The designation of Lord of the Isles, moreover, was from this point forward to be granted by the crown, rather than self-assumed.

 But John had lost much more than land – he lost prestige and standing among his own kin.
 The Lordship had always depended on territorial expansion to give life to its warrior values; but now that it was contracting all of the latent tensions came forth, finding expression in the person of Angus Óg.
 Angus, according to Hugh Macdonald, ejected John both from the leadership of the clan and from his own home, forcing him to seek shelter under an old boat, and precipitating a bitter civil war.
 John managed to raise an army of his own against his son, and his fleet of galleys met those of Angus sometime in the early 1480s – we cannot be more precise than that – off the coast of Mull to the north-west of the present town of Tobermory, an area ever afterwards to be known as Bloody Bay.
 The Battle of Bloody Bay was a complete victory for Angus, who continued to dominate the affairs of Clan Donald up to his murder in 1490.